sarveshmann/cse15l-lab-reports/lab_report_3.md

 6:        Turner and Tramèr provide a cogent argument in favor of the ethical use of placebo
 ```

+**Explanation:** Here the command `grep -n` searches for the lines that that contain the given pattern "Turner" and prints them out along with their number.
+In this case, the line number is 6 (printed on the very left).

 > Example #2

 ```
 [sarveshmann]:plos:193$ grep -n "PLoS" pmed.0020157.txt
 16:        PLoS Medicine Debate is the value of placebo controls in early “proof of
 ```

+**Explanation:** Here the command `grep -n` searches for the lines that that contain the given pattern "PLoS" and prints them out along with their number.
+In this case, the line number is 16 (printed on the very left).

 ***